jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t1007-hash-object/default/divergences.md

 Uncategorised
   Before events:
-    CT: Jump to external code for ___memcpy_chk
-    CF: Jump to external code for ___memcpy_chk
-  After events:
-    CT: Jump to external code for _memcpy
-    CF: Jump to external code for _memcpy
-  Occurrences: 2061

-Uncategorised
-  Before events:
-    CT: Jump to external code for ___memmove_chk
-    CF: Jump to external code for ___memmove_chk
-  After events:
-    CT: Jump to external code for _memmove
-    CF: Jump to external code for _memmove
-  Occurrences: 377

-Uncategorised
-  Before events:
-    CT: Jump to external code for ___strlcpy_chk
-    CF: Jump to external code for ___strlcpy_chk
-  After events:
-    CT: Jump to external code for _strlcpy
-    CF: Jump to external code for _strlcpy
-  Occurrences: 160

-Uncategorised
-  Before events:
-    CT: Jump to external code for ___vsnprintf_chk
-    CF: Jump to external code for ___vsnprintf_chk After events:
-    CT: Jump to external code for _vsnprintf
-    CF: Jump to external code for _vsnprintf
-  Occurrences: 679

-Uncategorised
-  Before events:
     CT: Jump to external code for _fopen
     CF: Jump to external code for _fopen
     CT: External code